- Home

 For example, if you launched a social media ad campaign, you want to watch impressions, clicks, and CTR.
 In comparison, if you started an SEO strategy, you want to monitor your rankings and website traffic over the next few months.

-A proactive approach to monitoring your digital marketing can help you spot and fix issues fast.
+A proactive approach to monitoring your digital marketing can help you spot and fix issues quickly.
 Your speedy response time can improve the cost-effectiveness of your strategy because you reduce wasted ad spend or poor keyword targeting.

 As you track your campaigns, watch for trends and potential areas of improvement.

-7. Implement digital marketing campaign improvements
+7. Implement campaign improvements

-Your close monitoring and tracking in the previous step can lead to tremendous gains in the long-term performance of your digital marketing campaigns.
+Your close monitoring and tracking in the previous step can lead to tremendous gains in the long-term performance of your campaigns.
 That’s why it’s essential for your digital marketing to focus on continuous improvements.

 For example, if you notice that location-based keywords perform well for your SEO strategy, you may focus on that tactic more.
 Or, that your social media ads on Facebook outperform those on Instagram, leading to a more significant Facebook ad spend.